SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 followed by one or more enumeration cases, separated by commas.
 Unlike the cases in the first form, each case has an underlying value, called a :newTerm:`raw value`, of the same basic type.
-The type of these values is specified in the *raw value type* and must represent a literal integer, floating-point number, character, or string.
+The type of these values is specified in the *raw-value type* and must represent a literal integer, floating-point number, character, or string.

 Each case must have a unique name and be assigned a unique raw value.
-If the raw value type is specified as ``Int`` and you don't assign a value to the cases explicitly, they are implicitly assigned the values ``0``, ``1``, ``2``, and so on.
+If the raw-value type is specified as ``Int`` and you don't assign a value to the cases explicitly, they are implicitly assigned the values ``0``, ``1``, ``2``, and so on.
 Each unassigned case of type ``Int`` is implicitly assigned a raw value